jharwell/sierra/docs/src/usage/pipeline.rst

 Stage 4: Deliverable Generation
 -------------------------------

-SIERRA performs deliverable generation after processing results for a batched experiment, which can include shiny graphs and videos.
-See :ref:`ln-usage-rendering` for details about rendering capabilities.
+SIERRA performs deliverable generation after processing results for a batch experiment, which can include shiny graphs and videos.
+See :ref:`ln-usage-vc` for details about rendering capabilities.

 Part of default pipeline.